aidanpink/wheredoiwatchthis/README.md

-# Where do I watch...
+# Where do I watch this

 A modern web application to search for movies and TV shows and discover where to stream, rent, or buy them across various platforms.